gowebapi/webidl-bind/gowasm.md

 * Dividing into multplie packages is missing.
 Currently everything is created into a single package.
 * Method/Enum rename - transformation support to get a better API.
 * Union support are missing as methods depending of this is unusable.
-* Callback release is not correct all the time, leading to memory leakage.

 ### Go 1.12